 Between 1998 and 2007 we adopted 6 children from Korea and Ethiopia, bringing us to a grand total of– yes– ten kids.
 Along the way I learned tons about homeschooling, living well on less, feeding my family great food, and mothering children from hard places.

-These days our ‘baby’ is 8.
-Our oldest two daughters are married, and both are expecting their second babies this summer.
+These days our ‘baby’ is 9.
+Our oldest two daughters are married, with two babies each.
 I’m still laboring under the delusion that I’m too young to be a grandma, but I guess that’s what happens when you get married at 19.
 And oh, these babies are yummy!

-For a decade or so, I tried obstetric nursing, breathing mommas through labor and helping them get their babies get started nursing afterward.
-But then I discovered I’m actually a writer.
+For a decade or so, I did obstetric nursing, breathing mommas through labor and helping them get their babies get started nursing afterward.
+But then I discovered I’m also a writer.
 I’ve been telling stories here since 2006.
-Along the way I wrote a couple books.
+Along the way I wrote three books.
 Family Feasts for $75 a Week came out in 2009 and shares the budgeting secrets and recipes I’ve learned over years of feeding

 If you’re interested in having me speak at your event, visit my speaking page, or contact me at: mary.owlhaven at gmail.com .
 I especially love to offer encouragement to new mommas, adoptive mommas and homeschoolers.